harymitchell/nodeDemoApp/README.md

 ## GET
 Listings and Users can be read from the database.
+User's shopping cart is viewable from the home page when logged in.

 ## PUT
 Listings and Users can be added to the database.
+Listings can be added to a User's shopping cart.

 ## DELETE
 Listings and Users can be deleted from the database.